kyleco/kyleco.github.io/_lessons/lesson-04.md

 Since the CACE is simply the ATE by restricted to the subsample of compliers, we may be able to estimate it directly.
 To that we need know which subjects are compliers, in both the treatment group and the control group.
 This means we need to have data on which treatment subjects were actually treated and which control subjects _would have been treated if they were in the treatment group_.
 Obtaining that data often requires extra measures.
 In the canvasing example, we would need to send canvasers even to the control group to check if the voter is home and willing to open the door.
 We might do this using a "placebo" treatment, for example, delivering a face-to-face message about a non-political topic that should not have any effect on votign behavior.
 In an example of an A/B test on a specific web page, we need to have logging of all users' visits to that page.
 If we have this kind of data, we can throw away all the noncompliers and analyze only the compliers.

-For a given sample size, directly estimating the CACE delivers increases precision.
+For a given sample size, directly estimating the CACE delivers increased precision.
 By incorporating additional information about who is a complier, we can eliminate the uncertainty resulting from estimating the proportion of compliers and the "noises" resulting  from noncompliers in both the treatment and control groups.